CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NVLink4-Domains.md

 {{<figure src="/images/netq/netq-header-nvl4.png" alt="" width="750">}}

+Creating a domain is a 4-step process.
 The first step configures the GFM:

 {{<figure src="/images/netq/nvlink-gfm-config.png" alt="wizard prompting user to configure GFM" width="750">}}

 **Domain name** is the name that will appear in the inventory list.

-Choose a **log level** of critical, error, warning, info, or none.
+The **log level** is critical, error, warning, info, or none.

 **GFM timeout** is the length of time (in seconds) that the GFM node will wait for Local Fabric Managers (LFMs) to boot up on all nodes.
 Setting this field to -1 (recommended) prevents timeout issues.